Precision and recall: Imbalanced data

-Another interpretation is that precision is the average probability of relevant retrieval and recall is the average probability of complete retrieval averaged over multiple retrieval queries.

 F-measure

 A measure that combines precision and recall is the harmonic mean of precision and recall, the traditional F-measure or balanced F-score:

 This measure is approximately the average of the two when they are close, and is more generally the harmonic mean, which, for the case of two numbers, coincides with the square of the geometric mean divided by the arithmetic mean.
-There are several reasons that the F-score can be criticized in particular circumstances due to its bias as an evaluation metric.
+There are several reasons that the F-score can be criticized, in particular circumstances, due to its bias as an evaluation metric.
 This is also known as the $F_1$ measure, because recall and precision are evenly weighted.

 It is a special case of the general $F_\beta$ measure (for non-negative real values of $\beta$):

 Two other commonly used $F$ measures are the $F_2$ measure, which weights recall higher than precision, and the $F_{0.5}$ measure, which puts more emphasis on precision than recall.